Gov. Cuomo signs bill granting labor rights to farm workers

 ALBANY, N.Y.
 (AP) — Gov. Andrew Cuomo has signed legislation giving farm workers collective bargaining rights, overtime pay and other labor protections afforded in non-farm industries.

 The Farm Laborers Fair Labor Practices Act eliminates a provision in New York state law that prohibits agricultural workers from unionizing.
-It also extends worker compensation benefits to all types of farms, guarantees workers at least one day off a week and requires overtime pay for more than eight hours a day or 40 hours a week.
+It also extends worker compensation benefits to all types of farms, guarantees workers at least one day off a week and requires overtime pay for more than 60 hours a week.

 Democrat Cuomo says Wednesday the law is "a milestone in the crusade for social justice."
 It takes effect Jan.
 1.

-Note: This story has been corrected to show overtime pay is required for more than 60 hours, not 40.